Tethered Spinal Cord

 Early in development, the spinal cord and skin come from the same cell layer, the outer covering of the embryo called the ectoderm.
 During normal development, the spinal cord extends the entire length of its bony housing, the spine.
 As the embryo and spinal cord develop, the spinal cord ascends within the spinal canal.

-In some children the filum can be infiltrated by fat, which may behave as a tether to the spinal cord.
+In some children, the filum can be infiltrated by fat, which may behave as a tether to the spinal cord.
 In other children, the filum may be tightened or thickened, but not infiltrated by fat.
 In either case, the terminal end of the spinal cord, the conus, may be tethered as a result.

-Types of Tethered Cords
+What Are the Types of Tethered Cords?

 There are several types of tethered cords.

 In this condition, children are born with the spinal cord open to the surface.
 The spinal cord is exposed and attached (tethered) to the skin.
 These children require surgical release of their spinal cord and closure of the nervous system within a few days of birth.

 In this condition, a lump of fat from under the skin extends through an opening in the bone, known as occulta spina bifida, and attaches to the spinal cord, “tethering” the cord to the overlying skin.

 This condition is similar to a lipomyelomeningcele.
 In this type of tethering, the spinal cord extends through its bony housing and is surrounded by fat.